 11 Winter of 63

 1963 began with snow, snow and more snow.
 As wonderful as it was to make a snowman, there was little enthusiasm to build a second one; it was that cold.
 Monster icicles became commonplace as the big freeze dragged on and when more snow came, it was difficult to see where the pavement ended and the road started.
 Throughout it all school remained open.
-Few families had cars, and kids trudged to school daily, not on pavements but on great slabs of ice.
+Few families had cars and kids trudged to school daily, not on pavements but on great slabs of ice.
 Thank goodness for hot water bottles and extra blankets at night.

 There was still no let up in February when, two weeks after giving birth to my little brother Garry, Mam needed to go the shops.
 Just home from school I went with her, holding her hand.
 A good thing too, as when we turned the corner from Crundale Road into Minster Road the pair of us slipped and landed on our backsides.
 Though no harm was done, it served as a warning.